Festungshaft: German Empire

-With the end of the formal privileges of nobility in criminal justice, fortress confinement was no longer a sentence for the nobility and other persons of high social rank in the German Empire (1871–1945), but was mainly used as a sentence for participating in duels and crimes of a political nature, which were both not seen as generally dishonourable.
+With the end of the formal privileges of nobility in criminal justice, fortress confinement was no longer a sentence for the nobility and other persons of high social rank in the German Empire (1871–1918), but was mainly used as a sentence for participating in duels and crimes of a political nature, which were both not seen as generally dishonourable.
 For duels, fortress confinement was the only type of custodial sentence possible (sections 201–210 of the Reichsstrafgesetzbuch [Reich Criminal Code]).
 In 1913, for example, 155 persons were sentenced to fortress imprisonment; of those, 154 were sentenced for participating in a duel while one offender was sentenced for a political crime.
 In 1924 – after the conclusion of World War I – 362 persons were sentenced to fortress confinement; of those, 51 received the sentence for partaking in a duel, while the rest were sentenced for crimes with a political element.

 The Reichsstrafgesetzbuch of 1871, the criminal code of the German Empire, laid down the basic rules for fortress confinement in its section 17:

 Die Festungshaft ist eine lebenslängliche oder eine zeitige.
 Der Höchstbetrag der zeitigen Festungshaft ist funfzehn Jahre, ihr Mindestbetrag ein Tag.
 Wo das Gesetz die Festungshaft nicht ausdrücklich als eine lebenslängliche androht, ist dieselbe eine zeitige.
 Die Strafe der Festungshaft besteht in Freiheitsentziehung mit Beaufsichtigung der Beschäftigung und Lebensweise der Gefangenen; sie wird in Festungen oder in anderen dazu bestimmten Räumen vollzogen.

 Fortress imprisonment is either lifelong or temporary.
 The maximum term of temporary fortress imprisonment is fifteen years, the minimum term is one day.
 Where the law does not expressly threaten fortress imprisonment as lifelong, it is temporary.
 The punishment of fortress imprisonment consists in deprivation of liberty with supervision of the prisoners' occupation and way of life; it is carried out in fortresses or in other premises designated for this purpose.

-Under the Reichsstrafgesetzbuch, Festungshaft was in practice (Note: De jure the Haft (custody) was the most lenient type of custodial sentences.) the most lenient type of a custodial sentence, the other being – decreasing in harshness – Zuchthausstrafe (correctional sentence), Gefängnißstrafe (prison sentence) and Haft (custody).
+Under the Reichsstrafgesetzbuch, Festungshaft was in practice (Note: De jure the Haft (custody) was the most lenient type of custodial sentences.) the most lenient type of a custodial sentence, the others being – in order of decreasing harshness – Zuchthausstrafe (correctional sentence), Gefängnißstrafe (prison sentence) and Haft (custody).
 If Festungshaft was the custodial sentence, the sentenced person could not lose their civilian rights of honour.

 The more granular rules for fortress confinement were contained in sections 166–184 of the Grundsätze über den Vollzug von Freiheitsstrafen (Principles on the Execution of Prison Sentences) of 7 June 1923.
 Under these liberal rules, enacted during the time of the Weimar Republic (1918–1933), some German territories (e.g., Prussia, Saxony, and Hamburg) allowed their prisoners in fortress confinement to freely visit the city and persons outside the prison without supervision.
 Other privileges included that the prisoners were not searched when they began their sentence, that they could drink beer and wine, and that they could receive visitors in their prison cells.
 The prisoners did not have to wear prison uniforms in fortress confinement.